 With the decline of Rome, Barbarian invaders swept over Slovenia.
-Both the Huns and Germaniv tribes invaded the area.
+Both the Huns and Germanic tribes invaded the area.
 The Germans would dominate the area to the north, but it would be the Slavs that would dominate the area of modrn Slovenia and much of the Balkans.

 The Hapburgs obtain control over the Slovene regions south of Austria, primarily the Duchy of Crinola (1270) family line of the Celje counts die out (1456).
 This was the last Slovenian feudal dynasty.
 The Reformation expands literacy in Slovenia and other regions of Europe.
 The first book was printed in Slovenia (1550).
 The first Slovene translation of the Bible was published (1584).
 As in other parts of the Austrian Empire, a desire for national identity was expressed in Slovenia durung the 1848 revolutions.
 The desire for a united Slovenia emerged as part of the "Spring of Nations" movement.

 Austrian rulke was brirfly interupted by the French Revolution.
 As with other areas of Europe, Slovenia was affected by the French revolution.
 French armies ocupied Slovenia or at the time the Duchy of Carniola (May 1809) and France annexed Slovenia (October 1809).
 The French divided Slovenia into the provinces of Laybach (Laibach), Neustadt (Novo Mesto), and Adelsberg (Postoina) as part of the Illyrian Provinces.
 The French abolished the provinces and created Intendance Carniole.